-Why legacy payment systems cost mid-market FinTech companies millions in annual maintenance
+Why do legacy payment systems cost mid-market FinTech companies millions in annual maintenance?

 75%